-ENL utilises a fleet of vehicles to enable efficient management of the Network assets.
-These vehicles are supplied by the Eastland Group as part of a Business Support operational expense allocation.
+Eastland Network Limited utilises a fleet of 12 vehicles to enable efficient management of the Network assets.
+As of 1 April 2016 all of these vehicles will be owned by Eastland Network Limited.

-There is currently a mix of leased and owned vehicles.
-The vehicles utilised by ENL are generally specialised to meet needs associated with emergency preparedness.
+The vehicles utilised by Eastland Network Limited are generally specialised to meet needs associated with emergency preparedness.